3-Day Water Fast: Benefits, Risks, and Safety Guide

 Infographic illustrating the three key phases of a 72-hour fast.
 From left to right: '0-24 h' shows a liver and two sugar cubes, representing glycogen depletion.
 '24-48 h' shows a fat cell with an arrow pointing to a flame, representing ketosis.
 '48-72 h' shows a clean, sparkling cell, representing peak autophagy and cellular repair.

-Day 1: Glycogen Depletion and Initial Adaptation
+Day 1: Glycogen Depletion and the Hunger Peak

 What's happening internally:

-• Growth hormone peaks (can increase up to 5-fold)
+• Growth hormone peaks — can increase up to 5-fold

-• Noradrenaline increases, boosting fat oxidation
+• Noradrenaline rises, boosting fat oxidation

-Day 3: Peak Autophagy and Cellular Repair
+Day 3: Peak Autophagy and Cellular Cleanup

 What's happening internally: